Adam Michnik: Education

 While attending primary school, he was an active member of the Polish Scouting Association (ZHP), in a troop which was led by Jacek Kuroń.
 During secondary school, this particular Scouting troop was banned, and Adam began to participate in meetings of the Crooked Circle Club.
 After its closing in 1962, with the encouragement from Jan Józef Lipski and under Adam Schaff's protection, he founded a discussion group, "Contradiction Hunters Club" (Klub Poszukiwaczy Sprzeczności); he was one and the most visible leader of the left wing student opposition group, the Komandosi.

 In 1964, he began to study history at Warsaw University.
 A year later he was suspended because he disseminated an open letter to the members of Polish United Workers' Party (PZPR) among his schoolmates.
 Its authors, Jacek Kuroń and Karol Modzelewski appealed for a beginning of reforms which would repair the political system in Poland.
 In 1965, the PZPR forbade the printing of his works.
 In 1966, he was suspended for the second time for organizing a discussion meeting with Leszek Kołakowski, who was expelled from the PZPR several weeks earlier, for criticizing its leaders.
 From then on, he wrote under a pseudonym to several newspapers including "Życie Gospodarcze", "Więź", and "Literatura".

-In March 1968, he was expelled from the University for his activities during 1968 Polish political crisis.
+In March 1968, he was expelled from the university for his activities during 1968 Polish political crisis.
 The crisis was ignited by the ban of Kazimierz Dejmek's adaptation of Adam Mickiewicz's poetic drama Dziady ("Forefathers' Eve") in the National Theatre.
 The play contained many anti-Russian allusions, which were greeted with enthusiastic applause by the audience.
 Michnik and another student, Henryk Szlajfer, recounted the situation to a correspondent of Le Monde, "whose report was then carried on Radio Free Europe".
 Both Michnik and Szlajfer were expelled from the university.
 Upon their expulsion, students organized demonstrations, which were brutally suppressed by the riot police and "worker-squads".

 Władysław Gomułka used Michnik's and several other dissidents' Jewish background to wage an anti-Semitic campaign, blaming the Jews for the crisis.
 Michnik was arrested and sentenced to three years imprisonment for "acts of hooliganism".

 In 1969, he was released from prison under an amnesty, but he was forbidden to continue his studies.
-Not until the middle of the 1970s was he allowed to continue his studies of history, which he finished in 1975 at the Adam Mickiewicz University in Poznań, under the supervision of Prof. Lech Trzeciakowski.
+Not until the middle of the 1970s was he allowed to continue his studies of history, which he finished in 1975 at the Adam Mickiewicz University in Poznań, under the supervision of Lech Trzeciakowski.